Govind2003/assignment2-pandiri/README.md

     1. Dayton is located in Ohio state.
 4. Atlast have to take road journey from Dayton to Fairborn about 25 minutes of travel.

 # Favourite Things To Carry While Travelling To Favourite Place

+* Camera
+* clothes
+* sunglasses
+* Tabs